 You have to face distinct criteria based on your social standing to be eligible to take the CAT.
 Then, you have to get through the reservation of seats for various quotas if you’re applying through the CAT.
 This makes it significantly tougher to get admissions through the CAT.

-On the whole, if you think about it, the GMAT is a test of your personality and your management skills.
+On the whole, if you think about it, the GMAT is a test of your practicality and your management skills.
 The CAT, on the other hand, is based more on theory than on practical applications.
 Thanks to this, the CAT requires much more intensive preparation than the GMAT.
 If you have a full-time job, it might make it that much tougher for you to clear the CAT.

 If you’re better at Quantitative theory than application, the CAT may be better suited for you.
 Similarly, if Verbal is not your strong point, the VARC on the CAT is easier to crack than GMAT Verbal.

 Carefully consider your options, weigh the pros and cons, and then take a call.

 Do feel free to reach out to us with your queries and feedback through the comments section below.
 We will be happy to answer your questions and hear your thoughts.